 You should take a scientific approach to your venture when testing variables, get feedback from your potential customers as soon as possible and rinse and repeat a “Build – Measure – Learn” cycle.

-But you still need money first to development your “Minimum Viable Product” to get feedback, right?
+But you still need money first to develop your “Minimum Viable Product” to get feedback, right?

-In reality a minimum viable product is whatever takes to get feedback, allow you to iterate and prove your proposition.
+In reality a minimum viable product is whatever it takes to get feedback, allows you to iterate and prove your proposition.
 You can find some of the cleverest examples of entrepreneurs validating here.

 Once you have some proof points that you’re onto something and you have decided who would be a good member of the founding team, it’s time to make if official: